NuGet/Insights/docs/tables/PackageDownloads.md

 | Version        | string    | Yes      | Arbitrary case, normalized package version                             |
 | Downloads      | long      | Yes      | Total package downloads for this package version                       |
 | TotalDownloads | long      | Yes      | Total package downloads for all versions of this package ID            |

+If the package has no downloads yet, the Downloads column will be zero.